Mifune (film)

-Mifune (Mifunes sidste sang, "Mifune's Last Song") is a 1999 romantic comedy film, it is the third film to be made according to the Dogme 95 group rules.
-It was directed by Søren Kragh-Jacobsen.
+Mifune (Mifunes sidste sang, "Mifune's Last Song") is a 1999 romantic comedy film, starring Iben Hjejle and Anders W. Berthelsen.
+Directed by Søren Kragh-Jacobsen, it was the third film made according to the Dogme 95 group rules.
 The film was a great success in Denmark and an international blockbuster, ranked among the ten best-selling Danish films worldwide.
 It was produced by Nimbus Film.

 At the 49th Berlin International Film Festival, the film won the Silver Bear – Special Jury Prize and Iben Hjejle won an Honourable Mention.
+It was the Danish submission for Best Foreign Language Film for the Academy Awards, but was not nominated among the finalists.

 Plot

-Kresten had moved from his parents' farm on Lolland, an out-of-the-way small Danish island, to Copenhagen to pursue his working career.
-When his father dies, he has to move back to the farm, where nothing much has happened since he left.
-He places an ad in the local newspaper to get help running the farm and taking care of his brother.
-The prostitute Liva, who is running away from harassing telephone calls, takes the job.
-But running away from one's past isn't easy.
+Kresten had moved from his parents' farm on Lolland, an out-of-the-way small Danish island, to Copenhagen to pursue his career.
+When his father dies, he has to move back to the farm where not much has happened since he left.
+He places an ad in the local newspaper to get help running the farm.
+He has to support his brother, Rud, who needs special care.
+Kresten has entertained Rud by imitating the noted late Japanese actor, Toshiro Mifune, featured as a samurai.
+The prostitute Liva, who is running away from harassing telephone calls, answers the ad.